christasich/tidal_flat/README.md

 data = pd.read_csv("example/tides.csv", index_col="datetime", parse_dates=True, infer_datetime_format=True).squeeze()
 data.index = pd.DatetimeIndex(data.index, freq="infer")
 ```

-Because `pd.read_csv` does not set the frequency, we recreate the `pd.DatetimeIndex` and tell pandas to infer the frequency.

 We can then create a tide object from this time series.